Skip to Main Content Libraries

 Design Theme

 If you would like to change the design theme, click “Theme” on the right-hand side of the page.
-You can upload themes or you can use the pre-loaded ones on the website.
+You can create and upload themes or you can use the pre-loaded themes on the website.

 As you can see in the screenshot below, I have selected “Aristotle”, and it has been reflected on the site.